bio-ontology-research-group/mowl/README.md

 cd mowl

-conda env create -f environment.yml conda activate mowl
+conda env create -f envs/environment_3.8.yml conda activate mowl

 ./build_jars.sh

 python setup.py install
 ```
+For Python 3.9, you can use `envs/environment_3.9.yml`.

-The last line will generate the necessary `jar` files to bind Python with the code that runs in the JVM.
+The line `./build_jars.sh` will generate the necessary `jar` files to bind Python with the code that runs in the JVM.
 After building, a ``.tar.gz`` file will be generated under `dist` and can be used to install mOWL.